Elite Sports Academies – Athletes for the future

 “We are so lucky with what we have in Folkestone.
 We’re building an elite-level athletics track on the Three Hills Site which will allow us to add athletics to our offering from September 2022.
 This is a place where any sportsman or woman can train to build their fitness for whatever sport they take part in.
 We’re also looking to run Netball and Sea Sports from September 2022 as well.

-“When our world-class facility at F51 opens in 2022 we will be able to offer training there for climbing, skateboarding and boxing.
+“Now that our world-class facility at F51 is open we can offer training there for climbing, skateboarding and boxing.
 This is a place that is one of a kind, a world first, and we aim for it to be a hub for climbing and skateboarding competitions that will bring people to the area.”

 “Training at the moment for any climbing students is happening at the Christ Church Sports facilities in Canterbury.
 We’ve got great links with them and it’s just one of the Universities our students could move onto for their studies after working with us.
 What’s great about this opportunity is that it’s open to anyone studying their Sixth Form at the Folkestone Academy.
 We hope that students from around the county and country, and maybe even international students, will want to come and study at the Folkestone Academy to take advantage of our Sports Academies.”